piwvh/php-eureka/README.md

 ```

 With this method, first your service gets registered with Eureka using the
-configuration you have provided, after that, a heartbeat will be sent to the Eureka periodically based
+configuration you have provided.
+After that, a heartbeat will be sent to the Eureka periodically based
 on `heartbeatInterval` configuration value.
 This interval time can be changed just like any other
 configuration item:
 ```php